PatrikAAberg/dmce/README.md

 Code test coverage tool component for Linux.
 Probes c expressions added between two source code revisions.
 Consists of a bunch of bash and python scripts.
 No need to build, runs out of the box.

 dmce is primarily intended for embedded systems where the level of intrusion must be kept low.
+Only code delta is probed and probes are lightweight!

-dmce focus on delta code coverage, which means that test teams are kept on their toes keeping up with the latest feature development!
+dmce focus on code delta coverage, test teams are kept on their toes keeping up with the latest feature development!

 #### Examples of use:

-* Typically used in a continious integration / continious delivery environment
+* Typically used in a continuous integration / continuous delivery environment
 * Patch upload test for git / gerrit / jenkins setups.
-Instead of getting "pass/fail", you can now get "pass/fail/executed"
+Instead of getting "pass / fail", you get "pass / fail / executed"
-* Identify redundant test runs to optimize lab usage cost
+* Identify redundant test runs to optimize lab cost
 * Data source for test development / product development adherence metrics
-* What is the c code test coverage for the patches added the last month?
+* What is the c code test coverage for the features added the last month?

 ### Dependencies